LexaFrontDev/skeletion-ddd-clean-xegonal0/README.md

-Tracer – Developer Task Tracker (In Development) Tracer is a task tracking application designed specifically for developers.
+# Tracer – Developer Task Tracker (In Development)

+**Tracer** is a task tracking application designed specifically for developers.

-It follows Clean Architecture, Domain-Driven Design (DDD), and Hexagonal Architecture principles to ensure a modular, testable, and maintainable codebase.
+## Architecture
+- Clean Architecture
+- Domain-Driven Design (DDD)
+- Hexagonal Architecture

+## Tech Stack
+- Symfony
+- Docker
+- Vue.js *(planned)*

-The app is currently under development and will feature integration with Jira and GitHub, allowing seamless synchronization of issues and development workflows.
+The application is currently under active development.
+In the future, it will include integration with **Jira** and **GitHub**, enabling seamless synchronization of issues and development workflows.